dbonsch/CADL/README.md

 ## Yet another description language?

-Hey there are multiple languages in the wild to descripe apis or webservices.
+Hey there are multiple languages in the wild to describe apis or webservices.

 * http://www.w3.org/TR/wsdl20/
 * http://www.w3.org/Submission/wadl/